 Definition and Records

 A no-hitter requires a starting pitcher to complete a game allowing no hits and no runs, though walks and errors are permitted.
 NPB has recorded over 90 no-hitters since 1936.
-Eiji Sawamura and Yoshiro Sotokoba share the record with three each, with Sotokoba's third being a perfect game.
+Eiji Sawamura and Yoshiro Sotokoba share the record with three each, with Sotokoba's second, on September 14, 1968, being a perfect game that included 16 strikeouts.
 Perfect games, requiring all 27 batters retired without any baserunner, have been achieved 16 times in NPB.

 Historic No-Hitters

 Hideo Fujimoto threw NPB's first perfect game in 1950.
 Hiromi Makihara's 1994 perfect game was broadcast nationally.
-Roki Sasaki's 2022 perfect game at age 20, with 19 strikeouts and a record 13 consecutive, cemented his 'Reiwa Monster' status.
+Roki Sasaki's 2022 perfect game at age 20, with 19 strikeouts matching Koji Noda's NPB record and a new record of 13 consecutive, cemented his 'Reiwa Monster' status.
 Numerous 'phantom no-hitters' lost with two outs in the ninth underscore the achievement's difficulty.

 Conditions for Achievement